 - Send (and track) notices to sellers with violation screenshots and prices.

 If a seller’s account is going to be suspended because of noncompliance, it’s important to make sure no orders slip through the cracks.
 So, if it’s a direct account, the finance and shipping departments need to be informed.
 If they get inventory through a wholesale distributor then the brand needs to distribute timely do-not-ship lists.

 - Send final suspension notices and copy all internal stakeholders.

 - Inform independent sales reps and wholesale distributors with territory-specific do-not-sell lists.

 One additional thing to know is that since MAP policies are unilateral and non-negotiable, brands should avoid discussing them with sellers.
 If they’re cut off it’s because they didn’t keep up their end of the bargain and they know it.
 Having conversations after the fact can be construed as negotiating, which is not allowed.

 When written and implemented properly, MAP policies are extremely effective.
-The brands that don’t succeed are the ones that are unwilling to follow-through with enforcement.
+The brands that don’t succeed are the ones that are unwilling to follow-through with the enforcement process.
 If a brand is afraid to lose some top-line sales then it’s probably not for them.
 They may want to explore Authorized Seller Policies, instead.
 But the truth is that most companies make up any lost dollars in larger orders from compliant, authorized and happy retail partners.
-And, their products tend to have longer shelf lives.
+And, with a stronger brand image, their products tend to have longer shelf lives.